griffingilreath/Punch-Card-Project/README.md

 ### What's New in v0.5.0 (Released March 23, 2024):

-This version represents a significant visual overhaul of the Punch Card Display System, focusing on improved GUI elements, better visibility with a black background theme, and enhanced service monitoring for OpenAI and fly.io connections.
+This version represents a significant visual overhaul of the Punch Card Project, focusing on improved GUI elements, better visibility with a black background theme, and enhanced service monitoring for OpenAI and fly.io connections.

 #### Visual Interface Improvements
 - **Enhanced GUI with black-background theme** for better visibility and authentic punch card aesthetic